 A financial assistance program has been established to aid students in attending Samford University.
 Federal and State financial aid in the form of grants, loans, and on-campus job opportunities is provided to assist students in meeting the financial responsibilities they incur at Samford.
 These programs are based on financial need as demonstrated by approved financial assessment instruments.
 In addition, the University provides scholarships, based on criteria such as academic achievement, leadership skills, need, athletic ability, or field of study.
-Nearly all financial aid programs at Samford are administered by the Office of Financial Aid (OFA) within Student Financial Services (SFS).
+Nearly all financial aid programs at Samford are administered by Student Financial Services (SFS).